 Then complete the necessary information to sign up and create your Gravatar:

-Make sure you use the same email address here, as the one associated with your admin user, the one you want to set up the “Author Image” for.
+Make sure you use the same email address here, like the one associated with your admin user, the one you want to set up the “Author Image” for.

 After you create your account, you will receive an email to activate the account.
 Follow the link from the email to activate the account.